 Because companies install the Altova CbC Reporting Solution in-house, all sensitive data remains on the client premises or within bounds of its IT infrastructure during report creation.

-You can also view a quick video that demonstrates how the solution works:
+Check out this quick video that demonstrates how the CBC Reporting Solution works:

 Try it Free for 30 Days